Healthy Homes Assessment Onekawa

 Home Assessments Onekawa for Rental Properties

-There are numerous things you should look for during an house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are many concerns to look over when conducting a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
 The most common are:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be significant for property owners and landlords.
-For professional guidance, contact us now and schedule your rental property house evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties